1. We would like to participate. What do we need to do?

 Winning teams and runners-up are required to submit their training and testing code for verification after the challenge deadline, in order to ensure that no external data is used for training and the tasks were performed by algorithms and not humans.

 8. How will the submissions be evaluated?

 The submission formats for each track are detailed on the Data and Evaluation page.

-10: Are we allowed to use models pretrained on ImageNet?
+10. Are we allowed to use test sets in training?

 1. What is the definition of “cars” and “trucks”?
 Should we count pickup trucks and vans as “trucks”?

 Pickup trucks and vans should be counted as “cars” and the “truck” class mostly refers to freight trucks.